-The Antelope Valley College Foundation is the nonprofit, tax-exempt 501(c)(3) established in 1993 to receive and administer gifts from individuals, corporations and foundations, in support of the college.
-For more than 20 years, the Antelope Valley College Foundation has supported students by funding their pursuits towards higher education, providing resources to help with their success.
-The mission of its volunteer board of community leaders is to increase resources, raise funds and create friends and partnerships in support of education at AVC.
+The Antelope Valley College Foundation is a nonprofit, tax-exempt 501(c)3 established in 1991 to receive and administer gifts from individuals, corporations, and foundations, in support of the college.
+For more than 30 years, we have supported students by funding their pursuits towards higher education and providing resources to help with their success.
+Our mission, in partnership with a volunteer board of directors, is to increase resources, raise funds and create friends and partnerships in support of education at AVC.

 - Contributions to the Foundation qualify for state and federal tax deductions and for estate tax savings.

 - The Foundation is independently audited and is governed by a volunteer Board of Directors, most of whom live and work in the communities served by the Antelope Valley Community College District of north Los Angeles county.

 Each year, scholarship recipients are asked to send a video of thanks to their donor.
 Not only are these videos a special way to receive thanks from students, but it is also a valuable way to connect with our students and learn more about their educational journey.
 Below is a sample of a few we recently received: